vrindaparam/EDA/README.md

 Exploratory Data Analysis and Data Visualization using Python on Breast Cancer and BigMart DataSet from Kaggle

-Python libraries used are Pandas , Matplotlib , Seaborn, Sklearn libraries were used to explore the data.
+Python libraries  Pandas , Matplotlib , Seaborn, Sklearn libraries were used to explore the data.

 Principal Compoenent Analysis of  Sklearn Library to explore Iris dataset .